CalDymos/nuki-restbridge/README.md

 - RSSI send interval: Set to a positive integer to specify the number of seconds between sending the current Wi-Fi RSSI; set to -1 to disable, default value 60
 *(Requires Home Automation Reporting to be enabled)*
 - Restart on disconnect: Enable to restart the Nuki Rest Bridge when disconnected from the network.
-- Find WiFi AP with strongest signal: Uses the AP with the strongest signal for the connection via Wifi
+- Find Wi-Fi AP with strongest signal: Uses the AP with the strongest signal for the connection via Wi-Fi

-#### IP Address assignment
+#### IP Address Assignment

 - Enable DHCP: Enable to use DHCP for obtaining an IP address, disable to use the static IP settings below
 - Static IP address: When DHCP is disabled set to the preferred static IP address for the Nuki Bridge to use